 If either of these are true, the building owner must Request an Exception within 15 days of receiving the Tenant Request.
 The tenant must be notified of this exception request within 30 days of their request.
 The Exception Request will either be accepted or rejected by the DOT.

 In addition, parking garages over 100 cars are required to provide spaces and resources such as locks and chains for bicycle parking.
-Letting tenants know about alternative parking lets them know that you’re still trying to help, even if you’re unable to accommodate their bikes on-site.
+Informing tenants about alternative parking lets them know that you’re still trying to help, even if you’re unable to accommodate their bikes on-site.